SRGSSR/castor/Sources/Castor/Castor.docc/Articles/playback-speed-article.md

 To adjust the playback speed programmatically, use the ``CastPlayer/playbackSpeed`` property.
 You can retrieve the available speed range with ``CastPlayer/playbackSpeedRange``.

-> Tip: For custom user interfaces built in SwiftUI, use ``CastPlayer/playbackSpeed``.
-This provides a binding to the current playback speed, ensuring seamless integration with SwiftUI views.

 ### Provide speed controls

 When building a playback user interface, one of the most common requirements is to provide users with the ability to change the playback speed.